christian-byrne/size-match-compositing-nodes/README.md

 ## fit_center

 > Expand the smaller image as much as possible to fit inside the larger image without changing the aspect ratio.
 Then center it.
+Then pad any remaining space until sizes match.
 >
 >
 > <details>